This is one of the most common questions we receive. A domain or "domain name" is the name of a website.

 .EDU – The domain that is designated to any four–year, degree-granting college and university

-.MIL – The domain that is designated for United States military entities.
+.MIL – The domain that is designated for the United States military entities.

 .NET – The domain that was originally designated for Network/Networking Service Providers.